Homemade Granola

 • Fill the pan to the halfway point with rolled oats.

-• Add “extra” ingredients like puffed millet, chopped nuts, flaked coconut, or sesame seeds (whatever you have in the cupboard) so that the pan is about 3/4 full.
+• Add “extra” ingredients like puffed rice, chopped nuts, flaked coconut, or sesame seeds (whatever you have in the cupboard) so that the pan is about 3/4 full.
+The great thing about learning how to make granola at home is that you can customize it to suit your family’s preferences.

-• Pour one-half to one cup of honey or maple syrup over the dry ingredients, stirring it in as you pour.
+• Pour one-half to one cup of honey (or maple syrup, if you prefer) over the dry ingredients, stirring it in as you pour.

 • Bake in an oven set between 300-350 (F) degrees.
 (The variable oven temperature allows you to cook the granola while you’ve got something else in the oven, making the most of your heat.)